Below are some FAQs we think may help you

 Information collected may be disclosed to various organisations, including:

-- government departments such as the Australian Taxation Office, the Department of Education, the Department of Immigration and Border Protection and the WA Department of Training and Workforce Development;
+- government departments such as the Australian Taxation Office, the Department of Education, the Department of Home Affairs and the WA Department of Training and Workforce Development;

 - external organisations such as professional bodies, vocational placement organisations, government agencies and education agents, in connection with your studies;